How to add CSS in Reactjs App

 <li className={styles.item}>

-<span style={this.props.todo.completed ? completedStyle : null}> {this.props.todo.title}
+<span style={itemProp.completed ? completedStyle : null}>

 </span>